 • First, it requires knowing who you are.
 And from that, it means you have a sense of your life’s purpose.
 This is your vocation—how your life speaks.

-• Then, it’s holistic—all the parts of your life are pointing in the same direction—not just keeping a minimalist home, or biking to work.
+• It’s holistic—all the parts of your life are pointing in the same direction—not just keeping a minimalist home, or biking to work.
 All the moving parts of life are congruent with who you are.

 • These parts play in harmony—that the stuff in your home, how people live there, your physical and emotional health, your calendar and commitments, your relationships—they’re not in opposition to each other.